-Acrobatics Circus Troupe (ACT) was founded in 2019 to empower the children in Katwe and to keep them away from the violence, drugs and gang activity that are prevalent in their community.
-What started as a few people getting together to learn how to juggle has grown into a 501c3 nonprofit supporting over 350 children.
+In 2019, Richard Walusimbi and Nicole Giusti co-founded Acrobatics Circus Troupe (ACT) as an answer to the violence, drugs and gang activity that were prevalent throughout the community.
+Together, they combined Richard’s personal knowledge of the community, Nicole’s experience as a college cheerleader and their joint experience working at nonprofits.
+What started as a few people getting together to learn how to juggle has grown into a 501c3 nonprofit supporting over 500 children in the community.

-ACT’s programs are free to participants, with financial support coming from our generous donors and partner organizations.
+Joining ACT is completely free to participants with financial support coming from our generous donors and partner organizations.

 ACT IN THE NEWS